CryptozombiesHQ/cryptozombie-lessons/2/7-storage.md

 **_Storage_** refers to variables stored permanently on the blockchain. **_Memory_** variables are temporary, and are erased between external function calls to your contract.
 Think of it like your computer's hard disk vs RAM.

-Most of the time you don't need to use these keywords — contract variables are `storage` and written permanently to the blockchain, while variables declared inside functions are `memory` and will disappear when the function call ends if you don't write them to a storage variable.
+Most of the time you don't need to use these keywords because Solidity handles them by default.
+State variables (variables declared outside of functions) are by default `storage` and written permanently to the blockchain, while variables declared inside functions are `memory` and will disappear when the function call ends.

 However, there are times when you do need to use these keywords, namely when dealing with **_structs_** and **_arrays_** within functions: